 - Samples of excised heart valve (or tissue from embolectomy) from cases of culture-negative IE should be referred for broad-range bacterial PCR and sequencing.

-Modified Duke criteria for diagnosis of infective endocarditis: clinical criteria for definite infective endocarditis requires two major criteria, one major and three minor criteria, or five minor criteria.
+Modified Duke criteria for diagnosis of infective endocarditis: clinical criteria for definite IE requires two major criteria, one major and three minor criteria, or five minor criteria.

-- Positive blood culture for IE: typical micro-organism consistent with IE from two separate blood cultures.
+- Positive blood culture for infective endocarditis: typical micro-organism consistent with IE from two separate blood cultures.

 - Evidence of endocardial involvement: